libbitcoin/python-libbitcoin/README.md

 ### History for an address (outputs and spend inputs)

-Fetches history for an address. cb is a callback which accepts an error code, and a list of rows consisting of:
+Fetches history for an address.
+Returns an error code, and a list of rows consisting of:

 ```
 id (obelisk.PointIdent.output or spend)